AdobeDocs/app-builder/guides/deployment.md

 #### Use-Case

-This local deployment feature is useful for developers who want to easily get an initial preview of their application before deploying it to [Runtime](https://github.com/AdobeDocs/adobeio-runtime) and to the out-of-the-box Content Delivery Network.
+This local deployment feature is useful for developers who want to easily get an initial preview of their Custom Application before deploying it to [Runtime](https://github.com/AdobeDocs/adobeio-runtime) and to the out-of-the-box Content Delivery Network, along with local [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions and UI debugging capabilities.

+It also helps developers who want to work on their Custom Application implementation without an appropriate Internet connection.
+However, the tradeoff will be that the developers will not be able to interact with [Adobe APIs](https://www.adobe.io/apis.html) or other systems that require a connection.

 This deployment scenario doesn't require any specific credentials, as both [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions and application UI are hosted on the developer's machine.